A Local AI Video Editor for Mac Workflows

 Your videos are analyzed, processed, and exported entirely on your machine.
 No uploads, no downloads, no data ever leaves your control.

-Why I Stopped Uploading My Videos to the Cloud
+Why I Moved My Editing Workflow Off the Cloud

 I run a small content studio.
 We produce podcasts for clients, record interviews with executives, and edit video for brands that take their IP seriously.
 For years, I used cloud-based AI clippers — Opus Clip, then Klap, then whatever was new that month.
 They worked fine.
 Until they didn't.